robocre8/eimu_ros/README.md

   ```shell
   rviz2
   ```
-  > Add TF and move the IMU about to see the transform from the imu frame to the map frame for test.
+  > Add TF and rotate the EIMU to see the transform from the imu frame to the map frame for test.

 - to use in your project (e.g with a URDF file).
   > Ensure the name of the imu link frame in your URDF FILE is the same as that of the `frame_id` in the `eimu_ros_start_params.yaml`